 Circumscribed meaning is, a shape is restricted within any other shape.
 There is no circumvent for the inside figure to pass the outer figure.
-When we draw a figure around another figure, in such a way, that the outer figure which is surrounding the inside figure touches all its vertices, but doesn’t crosses it.
-The outer figure touches the maximum points of inside figure without crossing it.
-These shapes could be a circle, a square, a triangle, a rectangle or a quadrilateral.
+When we draw a figure around another figure, in such a way, that the outer figure which is surrounding the inside figure touches all its vertices, but doesn’t cross it.
+The outer figure touches the maximum points of the inside figure without crossing it.
+These geometrical shapes could be a circle, a square, a triangle, a rectangle or a quadrilateral.

 The circle which passes through all the vertices of any given geometrical figure or a polygon, without crossing the figure.
 This is also termed as circumcircle.

 When a triangle surrounds any geometrical shape in such a way that it touches the inside figure at maximum points but never cut it, such a triangle is called circumscribed triangle.

 When a polygon surrounds any geometrical figure, in such a way, that all the vertices inside figure touch the sides of the polygon, then it is circumscribed.
 Polygon could be regular or irregular.

 In the above figure, we can see a pentagon which surrounds a circle.